Biclique Reconfiguration in Bipartite Graphs: Concluding remarks

 For general graphs, we can see that the proof of Hanaka et al.~\cite[Theorem~12]{HanakaIMMNSSV20} implies that {\BBR} under the token-sliding model is PSPACE-complete.
 Although their theorem is stated for the token-jumping model, its proof works for the token-sliding model as well.

-\paragraph{Flexible variant} One may also consider the \emph{flexible} version of the biclique reconfiguration problem, where we are given a graph $G$, a $(p,q)$-biclique $S$, and a $(p',q')$-biclique $S'$, where $(p,q)$ and $(p',q')$ are not necessarily the same, and asked if there is a TJ-sequence of (any) bicliques from $S$ to $S'$.
+\paragraph{Flexible variant} One may also consider the \emph{flexible} version of the biclique reconfiguration problem that takes as input a graph $G$, a $(p,q)$-biclique $S$, and a $(p',q')$-biclique $S'$, where $(p,q)$ and $(p',q')$ are not necessarily the same, and asks if there is a TJ-sequence (or a TS-sequence) of (any) bicliques from $S$ to $S'$.
 For general graphs, we can use the proof of Hanaka et al.~\cite[Theorem~12]{HanakaIMMNSSV20} again.
 Although their proof is designed for the case where the shape of allowed bicliques is fixed, it actually works without such a restriction.

-For bipartite graphs, the flexible variant under the token-jumping model is actually equivalent to {\ISR} under the token-jumping model on bipartite graphs since the bicliques of a bipartite graph are exactly the independent sets of its bipartite complement.
-Hence, this case is NP-complete~\cite{LokshtanovM19}.
+For bipartite graphs, we may show that it is at least NP-hard under TJ via a reduction from {\ISR} under TJ on bipartite graphs~\cite{LokshtanovM19}, because \emph{almost} all bicliques of a bipartite graph $H = (A,B;E)$ are independent sets of its bipartite complement $H'$: the only exceptions are bicliques $S$ of $H$ that are indeed independent sets $K_{|S|, 0}$ of $H$ that intersect both $A$ and $B$; such independent-set bicliques of $H$ form bicliques $K_{|S \cap A|, |S \cap B|}$ of $H'$.
+In a reduction, we can avoid such exceptional bicliques by adding to both sides of the graph a large number of vertices adjacent to all vertices in the other side and including them into both initial and target sets.
 For the token-sliding model on bipartite graphs, we did not find a direct connection from the flexible variant to known problems.